 Promoting A Love of Reading

 All staff show passion and responsibility for promoting the love of reading throughout school.
-Staff show rigour in the reading curriculum, ensuring their pedagogy, reading environments and book chat are a high priority.
-Staff know children as readers well and read books relevant to them and their community, they are able to recommend books to children and talk about book they have read with confidence.
+Staff show rigour in the reading curriculum, ensuring their pedagogy, reading environments and discussions around books are a high priority.
+Staff know children as readers well and read books relevant to them and their community, they are able to recommend books to children and talk about books they have read with confidence.
 Children are exposed to a language rich environment and this continues throughout the whole school.
 All classes have a designated ‘Class Reader’ slot, where stories, poems and non-fiction texts are shared and explored through talk and children can show the ability to respond to whole texts personally.
 Reading for pleasure is promoted and celebrated throughout school.
 Allowing children to read widely, each class has its own class library which is frequently updated with new and exciting texts.

 For more information about our reading curriculum, please read our reading policy and diary of reading events below.

 Our visit from the book fair is an exciting time for children and families to explore and purchase new books.
 Staff are always on hand to recommend suitable titles.
 The school benefits from every purchase made so additional books can be bought for our school libraries.